laravel/vapor-docs/1.0/introduction.md

 #### Granting Granular Permissions

-To white-list all operations for all services required by Vapor, you should grant the following permissions to a policy:
+If you would like to white-list all operations for only the services required by Vapor, you should grant the following permissions to a policy:

 - acm:*
 - apigateway:*